MarinaDrlr/ascii-art-fs/README.md

 ## Usage

 The program accepts a string input and an optional font argument. \
-If the font is not specified, it defaults to `standard.txt`.
+If the font is not specified, it defaults to the `standard` banner file.

 ### Examples & Output: